fabric8io/kubernetes-client/doc/FAQ.md

 2. Have compile dependencies on kubenetes-client-api or openshift-client-api, and a runtime dependency on kubenetes-client or openshift-client.
 This option will provide your application with a cleaner compile time classpath.

-Further more you will also have choices in the HttpClient that is utilized.
+Furthermore you will also have choices in the HttpClient that is utilized.

 By default kubenetes-client has a runtime dependency on OkHttp (kubernetes-httpclient-okhttp).
 If you need to directly manipulate OkHttp, you add a compile dependency to kubernetes-httpclient-okhttp.

-If you wish to use another HttpClient implementation typically you will exclude kubernetes-httpclient-okhttp and include the other runtime dependency instead.
+If you wish to use another HttpClient implementation typically you will exclude kubernetes-httpclient-okhttp and include the other runtime or compile dependency instead.

 ### What is Bouncy Castle Optional dependency and When is it required?
 [BouncyCastle](https://bouncycastle.org/) is a Java library that complements the default Java Cryptographic Extension (JCE) and it is required for using some KubernetesClient features.
 To use support for EC Keys you must explicitly add this dependency to classpath.
 For example, in case of a Maven project add the required dependencies to `pom.xml` file such as: